GAurav7829/nodeJS/README.md

 # nodeJS notes
-node JS
+Node JS
     Javascript on server.
-    is a Javascript Runtime.
+    Node JS is a Javascript Runtime.
-    we can use node JS to run javascript outside of browser. uses V8 javascript engine that run JS into the browser. takes JS code and compiles to machine code
+    We can use node JS to run javascript outside of browser.
+    Uses V8 javascript engine that run JS into the browser.
+        Takes JS code and compiles to machine code
         V8 is written in C++
-    to check the node version
+    To check the node version
-        command: node -v
+        Command: node -v
-    you can use it for more than just server side code. eg. utility scripts, build tools, ...
+    You can use it for more than just server side code.
+        Eg. utility scripts, build tools, ...

     Execute Files
         Used for real apps